-The SEC is proposing to revise Rule 144A(d)(1) to provide that securities sold pursuant to Rule 144A may be offered to persons other than QIBs, including by means of general solicitation or advertising, provided that securities are sold only to persons that the seller and any person acting on behalf of the seller reasonably believe is a QIB.
+The SEC revised Rule 144A(d)(1) to provide that securities sold pursuant to Rule 144A may be offered by means of general solicitation or advertising provided that securities are sold only to persons that the seller and any person acting on behalf of the seller reasonably believe is a QIB.

-Unlike the requirements of Rule 506(c), an issuer relying on Rule 144A would not have to implement verification measures.
+Unlike the requirements of Rule 506(c), an issuer relying under Rule 144A would not have to implement verification measures.
 However, the issuer must reasonably believe that the buyers are QIBs.